-Tips for Translanguaging of the Rutu Foundation
+Tips for Translanguaging from the Rutu Foundation

 - Make a multilingual wall in class.
-Use pictures and key words.
+Use pictures and keywords.
 Google translate, parents and other students can help translate.

 - Place a few words next to each other and discuss the differences in the languages with the students.